GSA/ficam-pacs/pages/pacs_glossary.md

 ### SYM-CAK

 The SYM-CAK is an authentication mechanism based on the optional symmetric card authentication key.
-As the name implies, the purpose of the SYM-CAK authentication mechanism is to authenticate the credential and thereby the credential-holder.
+As the name implies, the purpose of the SYM-CAK authentication mechanism is to authenticate the credential and thereby the credential holder.

 ### Validation